Frimkron/sam-world/README.md

 ----------------------

 ### Windows ###
-Extract the zip archive to a folder and run `samworld-win.exe`
+Extract the .zip archive to a folder and run `samworld.exe`

 ### Linux ###
-Extract the zip archive to a directory and run `samworld-linux`

-### Mac OS ###
-Extract the zip archive to a directory and run `samworld-mac`
+Extract the .tar.gz archive to a directory and run `samworld`

 How to Play
 -----------